Jitses/FinalMinorProject/design.md

 - button of allied takeback and button of german empire expansion.
 So separate timeframes instead of a single play button.
 - Include other continents

-Data can be copied or downloaded from the sources below.